 Yes, shame can cripple us.
 Yes, shame can make us feel worthless.
 I felt shame when I finally told my supervisor about what really happened in my interview.

-Many times we feel shame not for what we’ve done, but what has been done to us.
+Many times, we feel shame not for what we’ve done but for what has been done to us.

 But, it’s the hiding of our shame that messes us up.
 If we’ve screwed up, we need to acknowledge it.
 If someone has hurt us, we need to talk about it with others.

 For those of us who have made a mistake, shame has the ruthless ability to shine a spotlight on our ugly parts.
-No one willingly goes into that battlefield, but when we’re ashamed of our emotions, feelings, or actions our first response is to cover it up.
-Pretend it’s not really there.
+No one willingly goes into that battlefield, but when we’re ashamed of our emotions, feelings, or actions, our first response is to cover it up—to pretend it’s not really there.

 Overwhelming amounts of shame kill us from the inside out.
-It can be toxic, but so can other emotions that we refuse to confront.
-Every emotion has both a bright and dark side; too much of any emotion can swing either way.
+It can be toxic, but so can other emotions we refuse to confront.
+Every emotion has both a bright and dark side; too much emotion can swing either way.

 A relentless pursuit of happiness and hedonistic desires can be as destructive as wallowing in shame, guilt, or anger.
 A strong mind knows how to hold the tension between too much emotion and too little.